4.9. named-checkzone --- Zone master file syntax checker

 -k <mode>

 Perform check-names checks with the specified failure mode.
-Possible modes are fail (default for named-compilezone), warn (default for named-checkzone) and ignore.
+Possible modes are fail, warn, and ignore.

 -l <ttl>